Comfort and luxury on the Whale Coast

 Grootbos Private Reserve’s Garden eco-lodge, appropriately named, is enclosed by some beautifully designed and well-kept gardens all under a canopy of rare Fynbos trees that crowd the inclines of the Druineveld Moutains.
 Part of what makes Grootbos extra special is the property’s commitment to making a positive impact through various projects.

-The concept of the eleven freestanding suites that surround the original Grootbos main lodge is one of a modern in construction but traditional in style, drawing on the ethnic African designs of exposed stone, timber frames and thatch roofs.
-Each room is well equipped with its own wooden decks and views over Walker bay.
+The concept of the eleven freestanding suites that surround the original Grootbos main lodge is modern.
+The modern, brand new garden lodge has been designed with sustainability at the forefront to mimic the beautiful natural surroundings.
+The floor-to-ceiling windows flood the main lodge with natural light and the spectacular views over Walker Bay.
+Each room is well equipped with its own wooden decks and views over Walker Bay.

 Also this lodge, in comparison to Forest, is more family-friendly given its range of room sizes and immediate amenities (entertainment room, small farmyard and stables) well-suited for those travelling with smaller children.

 What was once dilapidated farmland has been completely transformed into a melting pot of luxury accommodation, responsible tourism and biodiversity.
 In 1999 Grootbos was instrumental in establishing the 308,000-acre Walker Bay Fynbos Conservancy, encouraging other local landowners to clear alien species and document any plants that are a conservation concern.
 The not-for-profit Grootbos Foundation leads community outreach and education programs.
 Siyakhula (meaning ‘growing the future’) is an organic farm at Grootbos which provides skills and income for women from local townships, Green Futures offers accessible courses in horticulture, hospitality and guiding and the Football Foundation runs daily sports training for about 7,000 young people every year.